kennethkimosop/StudentInfoManagerApp/README.md

 # Student Info Manager App 📚

 An Android application for managing student records and fee payments using **SQLite**.
-Beginner Designed for educational institutions, or personal projects.
+Beginner Friendly Designed for educational institutions, or personal projects.

 ---